pinecone-io/tse-challenge/README.md

 Do all of your work in the `main` branch.
 Don't bother with PRs, branches, or spend time on tidy commits -- we have software to help us review.
 Just don't force push over the initial commit or we can't generate a diff of only your work.

 Add your written responses and a link to your deployed notebook in [RESPONSES.md](RESPONSES.md).
+If you don't deploy the notebook outside of the repo, don't worry, you can just make a note of that in the RESPONSES.md.
+We assume you'll clone it to Collab or Databricks but you don't have to.

 When you're ready, let us know and we'll schedule it for review.
-Make sure you add the URL to your deployed notebook!

 We review submissions several times a week.
 You'll hear back from us no matter what no later than the end of the _following_ week, but probably sooner if you submit early in the week.